The Green Mile (film): Development

 Frank Darabont adapted Stephen King's novel, The Green Mile, into a screenplay in under eight weeks.

 The film was shot at Warner Hollywood Studios, West Hollywood, California; and on location in Shelbyville, Tennessee; Blowing Rock, North Carolina; and the old Tennessee State Prison.
 The interior sets were custom built by production designer Terence Marsh.
 "We tried to give our set a sense of space.
 A sense of history.
 And a sense of mystery, in a way.
 We chose the elongated cathedral-like windows because there is a very mystical element in this movie, a supernatural element [...]
 It presented us with lots of opportunities", he said.
-The electric chair was also a bespoke design, and was inspired by real prisons which have the device.
+The electric chair was also a bespoke design, and was inspired by real prisons that have the device.

-The film title refers to the stretch of green floor that the hallway inmates walk down before they are to be executed by electric chair.
+The film title refers to the stretch of green floor in the hallway that the inmates walk down before they are to be executed by the electric chair.

 Casting

 Tom Hanks and Darabont met at an Academy Award luncheon in 1994.
 Stephen King stated he envisioned Hanks in the role and was happy when Darabont mentioned his name.
 Hanks was originally supposed to play elderly Paul Edgecomb as well, but the makeup tests did not make him look credible enough to be an elderly man.
-Because of this, Dabbs Greer was hired to play the older Edgecomb, his final film role.
+Because of this, Dabbs Greer was hired to play the older Edgecomb in his final film role.

 Michael Clarke Duncan credited his casting to Bruce Willis, with whom he had worked on the film Armageddon one year earlier.
 According to Duncan, Willis introduced him to Darabont after hearing of the open call for John Coffey.
 Basketball player Shaquille O'Neal has stated he turned down the role of John Coffey.
 Josh Brolin was considered for the role of William "Wild Bill" Wharton.

 David Morse had not heard about the script until he was offered the role.
 He stated he was in tears by the end of it.
 Darabont wanted James Cromwell from the start, and after he read the script, Cromwell was moved and agreed.